tvartom/ansible-collection-serveradmin/README.md

 ### Configuration repository

 TODO: Show example.
-For now you probably have access to a already set up repo.
+For now you probably have access to an already set up repo.

 ### CentOS

-Serveradmin require currently CentOS 8.2.2004 (And isn't maintaned to support older versions)
+Serveradmin require currently CentOS 8.2.2004 (And isn't maintained to support older versions)

-### As local virtual mashine
+### As local virtual server

 Download CentOS as ISO-image: https://www.centos.org/download/